We have updated Flexmonster Software License Agreement, effective as of September 30, 2024. Learn more about what’s changed.

 • For the "excel" export type — String.
 You can also add a multirow footer using the "\n" character: "Row1\nRow2\nRow3".

-A cell with the footer spans up to 10 columns, depending on the number of columns in the component.
-This ensures that the cell is always visible to a user.
+A cell with the footer spans multiple columns in the exported Excel file, with a maximum of 10 columns.
+This ensures that the footer is always visible to a user.

 • For the "pdf" export type — String | HTML string.
 You can set the footer as a regular string or as an HTML string with tags, inline styles, and Base64 images.
 The string is rendered in the browser and added as an image to the exported file.